Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/parsing/parsers.md

 ## The IParseData Interface

-The [IParseData](xref:ActiproSoftware.Text.Parsing.IParseData) interface defines the base requirements for an object that is returned as the result of a parsing opertion.
+The [IParseData](xref:ActiproSoftware.Text.Parsing.IParseData) interface defines the base requirements for an object that is returned as the result of a parsing operation.

 There are not currently any default implementations of this interface so you must ensure that any object that is returned by an [IParser](xref:ActiproSoftware.Text.Parsing.IParser) implements the interface.